-- the work of the external auditor on the financial statements; and - the work of the Senior Leadership Team within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- ♦ the work of the internal audit reviews - the work of the school resource management adviser - the work of the external auditor on the financial statements; and - the work of the Senior Leadership Team within the Academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has advised the Finance and Buildings Committee of the implications of her review of the system of internal control and will ensure continuous improvement of the system remains in place.
+The Accounting Officer has advised the Finance and Buildings Committee which incorporates the Audit and Risk Committee of the implications of her review of the system of internal control and will ensure continuous improvement of the system remains in place.